mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density selector

-To enable the density selector you need to add the `Header: GridHeader` to the `components` grid prop.
+To enable the density selector you need to compose your own toolbar using the `DensitySelector` and provide it to the `Toolbar` in the `components` grid prop.

 The user can change the density of the data grid by using the density selector from the toolbar.

-{{"demo": "pages/components/data-grid/rendering/VisibleToolbarGrid.js", "bg": "inline"}}
+{{"demo": "pages/components/data-grid/rendering/DensitySelectorGrid.js", "bg": "inline"}}

 To hide the density selector add the `disableDensitySelector` prop to the data grid.